CarolHuffm/CMPACarol/content/history-and-styles/Assets.md

+---
+title: "Stained Glass Making"
+description: "CMPA knowledge base for the semester-long stained glass project"
+tags: ["stained-glass", "CMPA", "portfolio"]
+draft: false
+---

-# Stained Glass Making: A Visual Guide
+## Stained Glass Making: A Visual Guide

 Stained glass making is a meticulous craft that combines artistry and technical skill.
 This guide provides a visual overview of the process, from design to completion.